SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Similarly, in Lucas v Salman, the father-in-law makes the promise: ‘You the super if you let me have your mum’s super’.
 The boys carry out their side of the bargain.
 They do not challenge mMum’sestate.
 The father-in-law breaks his promise (representation).
 The Court comes to the rescue.
 It intervenes and carries out the dead father-in-law’s representation.

 The ‘estoppel’ is proved.
-And the equitable remedy is to fulfill the promise that the boys get their father-in-law’s superannuation.
+And the equitable remedy is to fulfil the promise that the boys get their father-in-law’s superannuation.
 Accordingly, the Court awards the boys the superannuation.

 What about the boys getting a quarter of the dead father’s estate?